Corsica: Sport

 Most Corsican football clubs are currently littered through the top 5 tiers of French football.
-AC Ajaccio and SC Bastia play in Ligue 2 in 2024–25, although both have played in Ligue 1 in the last decade.
+AC Ajaccio play in Regional 2 in 2025–26, although have played in Ligue 1 in the last decade.
+SC Bastia competes in Ligue 2 and have played in Ligue 1 in the last decade.
 FC Bastia-Borgo currently competes in the Championnat National and Gazélec Ajaccio currently competes in the Championnat National 3. ÉF Bastia previously competed in Regional 1, but in 2021 merged with fellow Corsican team Association de la Jeunesse de Biguglia, to form Football Jeunesse Étoile Biguglia.

 Tour de Corse is a rally held since 1956, which was a round of the World Rally Championship from 1973 to 2008 and later the Intercontinental Rally Challenge and European Rally Championship.
 The Tour de Corse returned as a World Rally Championship round in 2015.